P1CKLES/SharpBox/README.md

   -t, --dbxToken               Dropbox Access Token

-  -h, --dbxPath                (Default: /test/data) path to dbx folder
+  -x, --dbxPath                (Default: /test/data) path to dbx folder

   -c, --compression            (Default: Zip) this option lets you choose to
                                zip or cab the folder